Template by Methodology

 Lessons learned from comparable projects, charter templates the PMO mandates, escalation paths defined in policy.

-If the document you hand the sponsor is missing any of these six, it is not a PMBOK charter.
-It is a project brief, a project description, or a status update.
+PMBOK 6 lists the elements a project charter should carry; the six below consolidate that list into the sections most PMOs use.
+If the document you hand the sponsor is missing any of them, it reads as a project brief, a project description, or a status update rather than a charter.

 | # | Output | What goes in this section |